andrews-j/AdvancedVector_FinalProject/README.md

 # Preliminary Data Exploration
 To begin with we'll do some exploration of the entire dataset, which includes every country in the world.
 We'll do this with Python, mostly using pandas and geopandas.
 See FatalitiesAnalysis.ipynb.
 The ACLED dataset is updated continuously, and the dataset used here was downloaded on March 22, 2024.

-After aggregating total fatalities by country into a new dataframe, we will add a "start_year" field, taken from this handy [chart](https://acleddata.com/acleddatanew/wp-content/uploads/dlm_uploads/2019/01/ACLED_Country-and-Time-Period-coverage_updatedFeb2022.pdf), which allows us to also calculate a 'years' field, and a 'count_per_year' field, which represents the **average number of civilian fatalities per country per year**.
+After aggregating total fatalities by country into a new table, we will add a "start_year" field, taken from this handy [chart](https://acleddata.com/acleddatanew/wp-content/uploads/dlm_uploads/2019/01/ACLED_Country-and-Time-Period-coverage_updatedFeb2022.pdf), which allows us to also calculate a 'years' field, and a 'count_per_year' field, which represents the **average number of civilian fatalities per country per year**.

 ```python
 # calculate number of years of data collection for each country